kumu/docs/guides/controls/filter-control.md

 ### More examples

-Filter elements by one ore more skills using a dropdown:
+Filter elements by one or more skills using a dropdown:

 ```
 @controls {